jstewart101/forensics_toolkit/README.md

 # Forensics Toolkit
-Contains forensics tools resources that can be used during a digital forensics investigation.
 This respository was created for the Digital Forensics class taught at Brigham Young University.
+It contains forensics tools and resources that can be used during a digital forensics investigation.

-## Forensic Imaging
+### Forensic Imaging

-## Network Analysis
+### Network Analysis

-## Memory Analysis
+### Memory Analysis
-## Malware Analysis
+### Malware Analysis